 This study explores the turbulence spectral characteristics from wind records of a year duration on an offshore mast called South Mast West (SMW) near the first offshore wind farm Vindeby.
-We aim to identify similarities between the turbulence characteristics estimated on the FINO1 platform in the North Sea and those at Vindeby.
+This study aims We aim to identify similarities between the turbulence characteristics estimated on the FINO1 platform (North Sea) in the North Sea and those at Vindeby.
 Such an investigation is crucial to establish appropriate turbulence models relevant for the design of offshore wind turbines (OWTs).
-The data-set analysed was acquired by 3D sonic anemometers at 6, 18, and 45 m above mean sea level (amsl), which complements the data-set collected between 40 m and 80 m amsl on FINO1 (Chevnet et al., 2018).
+The dataset data-set analysed was acquired by 3D sonic anemometers at 6 m, 18 m and 45 m above the 6, 18, and 45 m above mean sea level (amsl), which complements the dataset data-set collected between 40 m and 80 m amsl on the FINO1 platform (Cheynet et al., 2018).